Manage AWS Service Accounts

 To create a new service account that uses the AWS identity provider, you can use:

 secrethub service aws init [options] <namespace>/<repo>

-Note that the CLI requires encryption rights on the KMS key that will be used by the service account, so AWS credentials should be configured on the system you run this command.
+Note that the CLI requires encryption rights on the KMS key that you pass, so the appropriate AWS credentials should be configured on the system where you run this command.
 For details on how this can be done, see the AWS CLI documentation.

 If no system-wide default for the AWS region is provided (e.g. with